norpactech/pareto-factory/README.md

-# fw_factory
+# Pareto
-Java Application Used to Create Featherweight Generated Code
+Application Used to Create 'Code Factories'